midhunkalarikkal/FullDomain/Notes/js.md

 11. `Splice`
 =============
-that is used for adding or removing elements from an array.
+That splice method is used for adding or removing elements from an array.
 It directly modifies the original array and returns an array containing the removed elements.
 ```js
 var removedElements = array.splice(startIndex, deleteCount, item1, item2, ...);  // item1 , item2 is the adding elements
 ```